 Simple Changes to Increase Your Motivation

 Motivation is a word that should get us thinking - Do we have it or are we lacking it?
-And if the answer is no you don’t have it, it can be quiet consuming and in some cases, quiet deflating.
+And if the answer is no you don’t have it, it can be quite consuming and in some cases, quite deflating.
 Especially in the colder months.
 Changing up some very simple things below in your day to day life might inspire an increase of motivation as well as encourage some positive thinking.

 Sleep Early – Wake Early